Reddit: Mobile apps

-In 2010, Reddit released its first mobile web interface for easier reading and navigating the website on touch screen devices.
-For several years, redditors relied on third-party apps to access Reddit on mobile devices.
+In 2009, Reddit released their official mobile app, called iReddit.
+This app was sparsely updated, and was superseded by a new mobile webite in 2010.
+For several years, most Redditors relied on third-party apps to access Reddit on mobile devices.
 In October 2014, Reddit acquired one of them, Alien Blue, which became the official iOS Reddit app.
 Reddit removed Alien Blue and released its official application, Reddit: The Official App, on Google Play and the iOS App Store in April 2016.
 The company released an app for Reddit's question-and-answer Ask Me Anything subreddit in 2014.
 The app allowed users to see active Ask Me Anythings, receive notifications, ask questions and vote.

+As of September 2025, all versions of the iReddit and Alien Blue apps still work on older versions of iOS; they were not affected by the API shutdown due to both of them being official Reddit apps.
+The 2010 mobile site, however, was shut down in 2024.

 Product and design changes

 The site has undergone several products and design changes since it originally launched in 2005.
 When it initially launched, there were no comments or subreddits.
 Comments were added in 2005 and interest-based groups (called 'subreddits') were introduced in 2008.
 Allowing users to create subreddits has led to much of the activity that redditors would recognize that helped define Reddit.
 These include subreddits "WTF", "funny", and "AskReddit".
 Reddit rolled out its multireddit feature, the site's biggest change to its front page in years, in 2013.
 With the multireddits, users see top stories from a collection of subreddits.

-In 2015, Reddit enabled embedding, so users could share Reddit content on other sites.
+In 2015, Reddit enabled embedding and as a result users could share Reddit content on other sites.
 In 2016, Reddit began hosting images using a new image uploading tool, a move that shifted away from the uploading service Imgur that had been the de facto service.
 Users still can upload images to Reddit using Imgur.
 Reddit's in-house video uploading service for desktop and mobile launched in 2017.
 Previously, users had to use third-party video uploading services, which Reddit acknowledged was time-consuming for users.

 Reddit released its "spoiler tags" feature in January 2017.
 The feature warns users of potential spoilers in posts and pixelates preview images.
 Reddit unveiled changes to its public front page, called r/popular, in 2017; the change creates a front page free of potentially adult-oriented content for unregistered users.
 In late 2017, Reddit declared it wanted to be a mobile-first site, launching several changes to its apps for iOS and Android.
 The new features included user-to-user chat, a theater mode for viewing visual content, and mobile tools for the site's moderators.
 "Mod mode" lets moderators manage content and their subreddits on mobile devices.